 Food For Thought Network was founded by Varvara Ioannou and celebrates a decade of inspiring and educating women.
-Ruby Slipper enjoyed an interesting evening at the Multicultural Hub, as FFTN launched its Inspiring People Series.
+Ruby Assembly enjoyed an interesting evening at the Multicultural Hub, as FFTN launched its Inspiring People Series.
 This blog documents some of the terrific ideas thrown around by three unique and inspiring women.

 Jill McCabe, Director-Office of Women’s Policy & FFTN Founder Varvara Ioannou